 The cosy winter sport village Fiss forms together with the neighbouring villages Serfaus and Ladis the Ski Dimension Serfaus-Fiss-Ladis.
 Fiss is found at the highest altitude of the three villages and is situated on a flat, south-facing slope and ca. 500 metres above the Oberinntal.
-There are two possibilities to reach the Ski Dimension of Serfaus-Fiss-Ladis from Fiss – the Schönjochbahn, Möseralmbahn, Sonnenbahn and Waldbahn (this cabin lift leaves at the parking places at the end of the village).
+There are a few possibilities to reach the Ski Dimension of Serfaus-Fiss-Ladis from Fiss – the Schönjochbahn, Möseralmbahn, Sonnenbahn and Waldbahn (this cabin lift leaves at the parking places at the end of the village).

 Fiss origins as a Reto-Romanian village and the authentic and historic aspects can still be seen now: old barns, majestic stone houses from the 16th and 17th century and beautiful farm houses that are adorned with frescoes.
 The village has lively après-ski facilities and cosy bars and atmospheric restaurants.
 On Tuesday night the memorable NightFlow takes place – you can enjoy night skiing on the lit pistes and watch the spectacular night show with free-style jumpers, synchronized skiers and fireworks!
 The Fisser Flieger is also open on Tuesday night – this is a kite-like device that ‘flies’ over the piste over a cable at a height of 8 to 47 metres above the ground.
 On Thursday night you can enjoy the weekly tobogganing night.

 For those who prefer hiking over skiing or snowboarding, there are plenty of hiking paths situated in and around the area of Fiss – e.g. a hiking path of 13 km long.
 Other activities in the area are the Fisser Flieger or the Sky Swing (a giant swing).